 Rackwitz, M., Hustedt, T., Hammerschmid, G. (2021).
 Digital transformation: From hierarchy to network-based collaboration?
 The case of the German “Online Access Act”. dms – der moderne staat – Zeitschrift für Public Policy, Recht und Management.

-Ruhnau, O. (2020): Market-based renewables: How flexible hydrogen electrolyzers stabilize wind and solar market values.
+Ruhnau, O. (2021): How flexible electricity demand stabilizes wind and solar market values: the case of hydrogen electrolyzers.
 EconStor.

 Lindemann, K., Stoetzer, L.F.
 (2021): The effect of televised candidate debates on the support for political parties.
 Electoral Studies.